 The Swimming in Schools initiative provides funding to support schools to fulfil the swimming and water safety requirements of Health and Physical Education in the Victorian Curriculum F-10.

-The 2020/21 Victorian Budget allocated $11.2 million to swimming and water safety education in Victorian government primary, specialist, and English language schools as well as Catholic primary schools.
+The Victorian Budget 2021/22 allocated $55.2 million between 2022 and 2024 to swimming and water safety education in Victorian government primary, specialist, and English language schools as well as Catholic primary schools.
 This funding builds on the $46 million already invested in swimming and water safety education since 2017.